opynfinance/GammaProtocol/docs/contracts-documentation/core/Controller.md

 - True if callee address is whitelisted, False if not

+### Function `_isLiquidatable(address _owner, uint256 _vaultId, uint256 _roundId) → struct MarginVault.Vault, bool, uint256, uint256 internal`

+check if a vault is liquidatable in a specific round id

+#### Parameters:

+- `_owner`: vault owner address

+- `_vaultId`: vault id to check

+- `_roundId`: chainlink round id to check vault status at

+#### Return Values:

+- vault struct, isLiquidatable, true if vault is undercollateralized, the price of 1 repaid otoken and the otoken collateral dust amount

 ### Function `_refreshConfigInternal() internal`

 updates the internal configuration of the controller